gardener/gardener/docs/usage/nessesary_considerations/_index.md

 ---
-title: Nessesary considerations for specific scenarios
+title: Considerations for specific scenarios
 description: The things users need to keep in mind in specific use cases
-weight: 7
+weight: 12
 ---